Beaumont School

 ENJOY & EXCEL

 A smooth transition from Year 11 into the Sixth Form is our top priority for all students in their first term.
-We understand that the move into Sixth Form can appear daunting and we appreciate that many students joining us from other schools may feel apprehensive.
-We also recognise that students cannot move straight from Year 11 to being able to work like an undergraduate, so a clear framework of support and planning is in place for each student.
+We understand that the move into Sixth Form can appear daunting and we appreciate that some students who are joining us from other schools may feel apprehensive.
+We also recognise that students cannot move straight from Key Stage 4 learning to being able to work like a Key Stage 5 student, so a clear framework of support and planning is in place.

 To assist with the transition we offer the following: